For the future and competitiveness of their own company – the goal of the retail sector must be the modernization and digitalization of supply chains.

 - Autonomous power supply

-And because this isn't something that will happen overnight, but rather measures have to be taken and the course set now, it's worth taking a look at Asia, or more precisely at Japan, which is already a good deal ahead of us:
+And because all of this is not something that can happen overnight, but rather requires taking measures and setting the course now, it is worth taking a look at Asia, more precisely at Japan, which is already quite a bit ahead of us in this regard:

 - Japan is already working on the future of tomorrow